-Objective: To increase the implementation of Gladue standards and to expand access to Gladue reports to support Indigenous women, girls, and 2S+ in all areas of justice including family, financial supports, housing and more.
+Objective: To increase the implementation of Gladue standards and to expand access to Gladue reports to support Indigenous women, girls, and 2SLGBTQIA+ in all areas of justice including family, financial supports, housing and more.

-We plan to meet this objective, working with the Provincial and Federal Government, through the following actions:
+We plan to meet this objective, working with the Provincial and Federal Governments, through the following actions:

-Expansion of Gladue in the Legal System: Ensure Indigenous women, girls, and 2S+ have their right to Gladue respected.
+- A. Expansion of Gladue in the Legal System: Ensure Indigenous women, girls, and 2SLGBTQIA+ have their Gladue rights respected.
 The goal is to repair harm and trauma caused by colonialism, including racism, unfair treatment, poverty, and discrimination based on gender.
-Gladue expansion will ensure that Indigenous women, girls, and 2S+ have access to help for prevention, healing, and recovery in both custody and community settings.
+Gladue expansion will ensure that Indigenous women, girls, and 2SLGBTQIA+ have access to help for prevention, healing, and recovery in both custody and community settings. - B. Standardized and Accessible Gladue Process: Create a straightforward process for Indigenous women, girls, and 2SLGBTQIA+ to access Gladue reports and resources. - C. Expansion of Gladue Awareness and Education: Expand Gladue awareness and education to justice sector professionals including their obligation to educate Indigenous women, girls, and 2SLGBTQIA+ about their Gladue rights.